EphraimRuttenberg/Markov-Discord-Bot/README.md

 This command will make the bot send a markov chain.
 If you ping a user after the command it will only use their messages as reference data

+- `!help`

+Displays a message similar to this list of commands.
+The help message can be edited by editing `HelpFile.txt`

 **Admin only commands**